This feature currently only applies to Cline SDK, CLI, and Kanban. This feature is not applicable on VSCode and JetBrains Extension for now.

 Installing Plugins via CLI

-cline plugin install https://github.com/owner/repo.git
+cline plugin install https://github.com/owner/repo/blob/main/plugins/my-plugin.ts

 cline plugin install git@github.com:owner/repo.git